 On appeal by the Nedveds, the Third District reversed the trial court, finding that the Act and Disclosure had to be strictly interpreted.
 The Court held that, because the dictionary denition of wall does not include a window or a door it was “reasonable to conclude that the ordinary meaning of wall excludes windows and doors.”
 Accordingly the Nedveds had no obligation to disclose defects in windows and doors to the Kalkmans under the Disclosure.

 The Kalkman case demonstrates the importance of potential purchasers of property having knowledge of the real estate purchase process or obtaining the services on a professional that does.
-If you have questions regarding steps involved in the purchase of real estate, or need additional information about real estate transactions, contact the experienced real estate attorneys at The Slater Firm, Ltd. today.
+If you have questions regarding steps involved in the purchase of real estate, or need additional information about real estate transactions, contact the experienced real estate attorneys at Slater Law Group, LLC. today.